 There were 123 activities and events on the program of Ars Electronica’s festival for young people.
 Concentrating the Festival Village’s containers on the Maindeck of the Ars Electronica Center got high marks from festivalgoers.

 407 Media Outlet Representatives from 32 Countries

 More than 400 ladies and gentlemen of the press were accredited prior to and during the festival.

 Total Recall – The Evolution of Memory

-This year’s Ars Electronica Festival is set for September 5-9 in Linz.
-The 2013 theme is TOTAL RECALL – The Evolution of Memory.
-The festival program includes, as always, a diversified lineup of symposia, exhibitions, performances, interventions and concerts.
-Details will be posted over the coming weeks to https://ars.electronica.art/totalrecall/en/.
-Plus, thought-provoking background info and interviews with participating artists and scientists will be made available on the festival blog at https://ars.electronica.art/aeblog/en/category/festival/total-recall/.
+This year’s Ars Electronica Festival was held September 5-9 in Linz.
+The theme was TOTAL RECALL – The Evolution of Memory.
+The festival program included, as always, a diversified lineup of symposia, exhibitions, performances, interventions and concerts; complete details are available at https://ars.electronica.art/totalrecall/en/.
+Plus, thought-provoking background info and interviews with participating artists and scientists can be accessed online at the festival blog: https://ars.electronica.art/aeblog/en/.